vanjason75/pdsnd_github/README.md

 README.md was also created by Udacity then modified by project's author later.

 ### Project Title
-Exploring Bikeshare data from three big cities
+Exploring Bikeshare data from three cities

 ### Description
 The project is for exploring data about BikeShare from three big cities.